Five Back-To-School Nutrition Tips for Kids

 • Example – 1 cup Greek yogurt (plain) mixed with 1 cup of mixed strawberries and blueberries.
 Add an egg white omelet with onions, peppers, mushrooms, spinach.

-• Good Sources of fiber: prunes, raspberries, pear, cherries, brussel sprouts, yam, winter squash, broccoli, carrots, potato (with the skin), Beans (Navy, Split, Lentils, Pinto, Black, Kidney, Lima, Chickpeas, and Baked), Chia and Flax Seeds, Pumpkin seeds, Whole wheat flour, Whole Wheat pasta, Quinoa, Cooked Oatmeal, and Popcorn.
+• Good Sources of fiber: prunes, raspberries, pear, cherries, Brussel sprouts, yam, winter squash, broccoli, carrots, potato (with the skin), Beans (Navy, Split, Lentils, Pinto, Black, Kidney, Lima, Chickpeas, and Baked), Chia and Flax Seeds, Pumpkin seeds, Whole wheat flour, Whole Wheat pasta, Quinoa, Cooked Oatmeal, and Popcorn.

 • The amount of fiber each person needs varies, based on age and weight but most kids will need at least 15g fiber per day.
 Most adults will need 25-30g fiber per day.